ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝There are over 1.5 billion instant messaging id’s in the world over.❞</i>
+<i>❝“The Internet?
+We are not interested in it.”— Bill Gates, 1993   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->